Progressive Betting Systems for Craps

 • After a loss, the sum of the first and last numbers is added at the end of the sequence.

-At the end of each sequence, the result will be equal to the sum of all the numbers in it.
-However, this could be a profit or a loss.
-Using the example from above, the progression can either end with us winning $10 or losing exactly $10.
-Although this system seems complicated, it is actually very easy to apply in real-life games considering players write down the numbers they have chosen.
-Another great thing about this betting progression is that it is extremely flexible as players select the different bets sizes, based on their bankroll.
+At the end of the sequence, the result will be equal to the sum of all the numbers in it.
+This can be either a profit or a loss.
+Using the example above, the progression can end with us winning $10 or losing exactly $10.
+Although the system may seem complicated, it is easy to apply in real-life games because players simply write down the numbers they have chosen.
+Another advantage is its flexibility, as players can tailor bet sizes to their bankroll.
 The sequence for a target profit of $10, for instance, could be 1-1-3-3-1-1, 1-1-1-1-1-1-1-1-1-1, or 5-5.

 D’Alembert System

-Named after the French mathematician and philosopher Jean le Rond d’Alembert, this system uses a negative progression, in which bets are raised after a loss and decreased after a win.
-It is based on the popular gambler’s fallacy that a certain number of outcomes should be followed by the same number of the opposite outcomes.
-If applied to a game of craps, this means that after playing for a certain amount of time – four hours, for example, players should have accumulated roughly the same number of wins and losses.
+Named after the French mathematician and philosopher Jean le Rond d’Alembert, this system uses a negative progression in which bets are raised after a loss and decreased after a win.
+It is based on the popular gambler’s fallacy that a certain number of outcomes should be followed by the same number of opposite outcomes.
+Applied to craps, this means that after playing for, say, four hours, players expect roughly the same number of wins and losses.

-The d’Alembert system is very easy to use – players start by making a 1-unit wager on an even-money bet such as the Pass Line.
-If they lose, they increase the bet size by 1 unit and if they win, they reduce the bet by 1 unit.
+The d’Alembert system is very easy to use – players start with a 1-unit wager on an even-money bet such as the Pass Line.
+If they lose, they increase the bet size by 1 unit; if they win, they reduce the bet by 1 unit.
 If the original bet is $10 and it loses, we increase it to $20.
-If this bet loses again, we bet $30.
+If this bet loses again, we wager $30.
 If we win this time, we decrease it to $20.

 • After a loss, the bet increases by 1 unit.